[1] 2

 As the RStudio screenshot above explains, if we work in the console we don’t have a good record (recipe) of what we’ve done.
 We can see commands we’ve run in the History panel (top right window), and we can go backwards and forwards through our history in the console using the up arrow and down arrow.
 But the history includes everything we’ve tried to run, including our mistakes so it is good practice to use an R script.

 We can also add comments to a script.
 These are notes to ourself or others about the commands in the script.
-Comments start with a #
+Comments start with a # which tells R not to run them as commands.

 # testing R